CVM Seed Grants

 Through one annual call for proposals, small-sized grants are awarded through two different funding portals - USDA Capacity (Formula) Funds and CVM funds.
-The goal of this program is to increase potential for research funding from extramural sources.
+The goal of the CVM Seed Grant program is to increase potential for research funding from extramural sources.
 There are no restrictions on research areas or topics; however, successful proposals contain innovative ideas, foster multi-disciplinary team research, have significant merit, and are competitive for funding at the national level.
 Funds may also be used for travel to establish collaborations or to learn new techniques.
+FY18 funding supported 6 Animal Health and Disease Research projects (USDA Capacity) and 7 basic CVM research projects.
+FY19 seed grant funding totals have not been determined.

-Deadline for submission of FY 19 CVM Seed Grants will be in spring 2018.
+Deadline for submission of FY19 CVM Seed Grants is April 2, 2018.

 Proposals must include the following: